 What can be useful in this case is analyzing the Windows startup procedure to identify if something is causing any problems.
 There are many tools around like Autoruns or CCleaner that allow you to look at the programs starting with Windows, but they don’t go very deep and get to the root cause of the issue.

 To go right down into the depths of the Windows boot, you need a dedicated analysis tool that can help show you what’s going on and how long it takes.
 Back in the days of XP, BootVis could be used to analyze how long a Windows XP machine takes to boot, sadly BootVis was XP only.
-The number of solutions around to analyze Windows boot performance are few and far between, but we have found some for you that could help do the job.

 The Windows Performance Toolkit (WPT)